sanschristo/oops-error-handler/README.md

 ``app.use(errorHandler());``

 This will add the error handling middleware to your application's middleware stack.
 When an error occurs during request processing, the middleware will catch it and handle it appropriately.

+Note that this middleware must be placed at the end of the middleware function stack, after all other middleware and route handlers.

 ## Customization
 The error handling middleware can be customized by passing options to the errorHandler function.
 The available options are: